mariovisic/blog.mariovisic.com/source/_posts/tumblr/2011-01-10-simple-caching-for-blog-posts.md

 - caching
 ---
 I maintain a website for my local soccer team called _K_n_i_g_h_t_s_ _A_r_m_y which is written in rails3 using a basic blog system I wrote myself.
-I&#8217;m using the _R_e_d_C_l_o_t_h_ _g_e_m to process textile for blog posts.
+I'm using the _R_e_d_C_l_o_t_h_ _g_e_m to process textile for blog posts.
-The website only gets a very small amount of visitors a day, so performance isn&#8217;t a concern of mine at all.
+The website only gets a very small amount of visitors a day, so performance isn't a concern of mine at all.
 The website does feel very snappy when navigating already.
 I was looking over the code that I had written a few months back and noticed that for each post (can be up to 10 shown per page) I was running RedCloth over the body contents like this: